 Interstitial Lung Disease Interdisciplinary Network

-"The ILD Interdisciplinary Network (ILD-INN) is delighted to be a member of the Taskforce for lung health, driven by the collaborative effort of the respiratory community.
+"The ILD Interdisciplinary Network (ILD-IN) is delighted to be a member of the Taskforce for lung health, driven by the collaborative effort of the respiratory community.

 Our expertise is specifically in supporting and maintaining high quality care for patients diagnosed with an ILD.
 However, our patients have similar symptom experiences as do those living with other chronic progressive lung conditions.
 Working together with the wider community we hope to optimise the healthcare experience improving breathlessness management in particular and the educational experiences of healthcare professionals involved in delivering clinical respiratory services."
 Anne-Marie Russell, Chair